 News & Announcements

 Drop-in Help Sessions: Need help with eBooks for your eReader or smart device?
-Drop-in at the library on Tuesdays between 10:00-11:00 a.m. for a how-to download lesson from Martha Hansen or Beth Ryan.
+Beginning January 7, you can drop-in at the library on Tuesdays between 10:00-11:00 a.m. for a how-to download lesson from Martha Hansen or Beth Ryan.
 If you are unable to attend one of these sessions you can schedule a one-on-one appointment at 815-338-0542 or email.

 The library is now using an online meeting room resevation system to allow organizations to easily check availability of the library's meeting rooms and schedule meetings.